 On February 6, 2006, an Order of Consolidation was filed setting forth that unless an objection was filed within 10 days of service of this order, Case No. 06-PM-10545 and Case No. 06-PM-10546 would be consolidated effective February 22, 2006.
 A copy of said order was properly served upon respondent by first-class mail, postage fully prepaid, addressed to respondent at his official address.
-The copy of said order was returned to the State Bar Court by the U.S. Postal Service bearing a label identical to the one on the copy of the Notice of Assignment which was returned to the State Bar Court.
+The copy of said order was not returned to the State Bar Court by the U.S. Postal Service as undeliverable or for any other reason.